 Our New Academy

-In 2020 we will open the doors of our new home in the vibrant seaside town of Exmouth, just a short drive or train journey from Exeter and 20 minutes from the M5.
+In 2020 we opened the doors of our new home in the vibrant seaside town of Exmouth, just a short drive or train journey from Exeter and 20 minutes from the M5.

 Designed around the principles of inspiration, visual communication and inclusivity, this truly 21st Century Deaf school and college campus places the Academy at the cutting edge of Deaf education in Europe.

 Inspired by US-developed DeafSpace architecture, light and colour permeate the Academy building; clear sight lines and wide corridors enable signers to communicate and acoustics are carefully managed.
 Meanwhile large classrooms and modern therapeutic facilities are designed to complement each other and provide state-of-the-art education for Deaf young people, whatever their additional needs might be.